uziwif/Indium-Launcher/README.md

 ## 🌟 Bottom Line and Notes

 This is not to be used for your "projects" this is a development tool only.
 Indium was made by developers for developers so if you are a skid then leave.
 Please star and share the discord server around.
 I will really appreciate it!
-ALSO please note that this is NOT finished and constantly going under development therefore be patient.
+ALSO please note that this is NOT finished and constantly going under development therefore report any bugs in the discord and be patient for bug fixes and new updates.

 Cheers!